I Received an Unfavorable Board Decision; What Should I Do?

-Under the new Appeals Reform system, if you receive an unfavorable decision from the Board of Veterans’ Appeals, you have two main options:
+Under the Appeals Modernization Act (AMA), if you receive an unfavorable decision from the Board of Veterans’ Appeals, you have two main options:

 - Appeal to the CAVC

 Here, the process of appealing to the CAVC will be the same as in the Legacy appeals system.
-Once the Board issues a decision, veterans have 120 days to file an appeal to the CAVC or the decision becomes final.
-To file an appeal, veterans must complete a Notice of Appeal with the Court, which includes both personal identifying information and details about the Board decision.
+Once the Board issues a decision, veterans have 120 days to file an appeal to the CAVC.
+To file an appeal, veterans must submit a Notice of Appeal with the Court, which includes both personal identifying information and details about the Board decision.
 From here, the veteran will receive the Record Before the Agency (RBA).
 The RBA consists of the veteran’s claims file as it existed when the Board made its decision.
 The CAVC operates on a closed record, meaning claimants cannot submit new evidence into the record at this stage of the process.

 If veterans choose to file a Supplemental Claim in response to the unfavorable Board decision, they must do so within one year in order to preserve their effective date.